wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## User feedback in the statusbar

 Long-running commands can provide user-feedback in the status bar.
 This user feedback is replaced by any new feedback that is placed there (allowing to use it as a progress indicator) and is deleted as soon as the current command sent to maxima is finished.
-It is safe to use `wxstatusbar()` even in libraries that might be used with plain maxima (as opposed to wxMaxima): If wxMaxima isn't present the `wxstatusbar()` command will just be left unevelated.
+It is safe to use `wxstatusbar()` even in libraries that might be used with plain Maxima (as opposed to wxMaxima): If wxMaxima isn't present the `wxstatusbar()` command will just be left unevelated.

     (%i2)	for i:1 thru 10 do (
 	            /* Tell the user how far we got */